 While many New Englanders have fond memories of baked bean sandwiches, it does seem to be especially popular with Yankees of a certain generation, so we’re wondering… Do you love a good baked bean sandwich?
 Do you know someone who does?
 Let us know!

 Ready to make your own baked bean sandwich?
-First you’ll need the of beans!
+First you’ll need the beans!
 Below you’ll find some favorite baked beans recipes from the Yankee archives.

 This post was first published in 2015 and has been updated.